eljojo/faircamp-fork/src/manual/topics/01 Installation.md

 sudo pamac install libvips    # Manjaro
 ```

-If installing libvips is an obstacle on your OS (e.g. because you are on Windows) you can
+If installing (a recent enough version) libvips is an obstacle on your OS
+(e.g. because you are on Windows or on a slow moving linux distro) you can
 also use an alternative build step here.
-Check out the [integrate-image-crate](https://codeberg.org/simonrepp/faircamp/src/branch/integrate-image-crate) branch, which replaces the
+Check out the [integrate-image-crate](https://codeberg.org/simonrepp/faircamp/src/branch/integrate-image-crate)
-libvips based image processing with a pure-rust library:
+branch, which replaces the libvips based image processing with a pure-rust
+library:

 ```bash
 git checkout integrate-image-crate  # only run this if you couldn't install libvips above (!)